 "It’s worth a shot", thought Adrian Fortunato, and applied for the Germany Scholarship after getting good grades.
 "I’m so pleased to have this recognition now.
 I actually studied for a history and chemistry teaching position in my home town of Hamburg and passed the first state examinations.
 Alongside that, I worked at a brewery and found I really loved it.
 So now I’m on a work-study programme in Weihenstephan, studying while working at a brewery in Bremen.
 I was able to give my fellow students a lot of help with chemistry.
 When I’m not studying, I am involved in animal protection and volunteer as a youth leader at the football club and church."

-Applications for grants from the Oskar Karl Forster Scholarship fund will open in the course of March 2020.
 This site will be updated with more detailed information and application forms in good time.

 Weihenstephan-Triesdorf University of Applied Sciences awards underprivileged students a one-off grant for procuring books or other learning resources from the Oskar Karl Forster Scholarship fund.